 The only way to be sure if the fence is going in the right place is to find the old survey pegs (and be sure that you agree that they are reliable), alternatively engage a Licensed Cadastral Surveyor to do a redefinition survey of the relevant boundary being resurveyed.

-The staff at Absolute Land Solutions can help you to identify your boundaries to make sure the fence is going in the right place.
+The staff at Absolute Land Ltd can help you to identify your boundaries to make sure the fence is going in the right place.
 For details about contacting us, please click here.